stinb/UnderstandForVSCode/README.md

 * Some languages don't have certain reference kinds.
 For example, C doesn't have implementations, but Java does.

 ---
-> Why don't CodeCheck violations go away after ignoring or fixing them?
+> Why don't violations go away after manually fixing them?
-* You should analyze after ignoring, fixing automatically, or fixing manually.
+* You should analyze after manually fixing an error or warning.

 ---
 > How do I see the name of a violation?